Tomava/Information/README.md

 All of the projects were created because I wanted to have some utility and wanted to learn by creating them by myself.

-Lately I've been adding and updating the use of Docker on many of the projects.

-Below, the projects are ordered based on when they were started and active years marked in parentheses.

 # Projects

+This is a non-comprehensive list of my projects.
+The projects are ordered based on when they were started and active years marked in parentheses.
+This list only contains some of the bigger projects and of which I have something noteworthy to comment about :)

 ## 2020